 What is chapter 12 Bankruptcy?

-Chapter 12 bankruptcy is for the farms and fisheries.
+Chapter 12 bankruptcy is applicable to the farms and fisheries businesses.
 This means this bankruptcy assists the owners of farms and fisheries reorganize their finances while keeping the ownership of their assets.
 After filing for bankruptcy, the owners need to work with the bankruptcy trustee and creditors to come up with payment programs.
 The repayment period in this bankruptcy can vary from three to five years.

 Such a type of bankruptcy applies to farms and fisheries under sole proprietorship (married or single) and under partnerships and corporations.
 In comparison to Chapter 13, Chapter 12 gives more flexibility in terms of payment as it considers the seasonal nature of the farming and fishing business.

 Before 1986 there was no specific financial protection available to the farmers.
 The farmers had to go for Chapter 13, which was expensive as it was primarily for big companies and generally dealt with relatively small outstanding debts.

 Thus, the U.S. government came up with the Chapter 12 bankruptcy in 1986 to help farms and fisheries.
 Its objective was to help farms and fisheries against the rising debt level in the farming industry.
 In 1983, the industry debt rose to about $216 billion, primarily due to high commodity prices.